xulihang/BasicCAT-website/_posts/2026-04-11-real-time-screen-translator.md

 ImageTrans can also translate other medias, like books and manga.
 It is an integrated translation tool, like Photoshop for translation.

+ImageTrans can run on desktop platforms like Windows, macOS and Linux.
+Mobile operating systems like Android and iOS are currently not supported.